Drug Recovery - One Day at a Time

-The point is you must collaborate with some who are committed in standing by you until you can be sober.
-If you choose a treatment facility, do your homework and find one whose success rate is good and not merely a place that houses you for thirty days and then turns you lose.
+The point is you must collaborate with some who are committed to support you, until you can be sober.
+If you choose a treatment facility, do your homework and find one whose success rate is good and not merely a place that houses you for thirty days and then turns you loose.

 There are also spiritual treatment centers who are helpful, like New Life for Girls, and Boys, Rapph House, Celebrate Recovery, etc., (not endorsements).
 You can go on-line for an extensive list of Religious treatment centers.